justinribeiro/blog-pwa/hugo/content/chronicle/2017-02-01-developers-and-frameworks-oh-my.md

-+++
-date = "2017-02-01T14:03:11-08:00"
+---
+date: 2017-02-01T14:03:11-08:00
-title = "Your framework preaching offends my developer religon" description = "I get it.
+title: "Your framework preaching offends my developer religon"
+description: "I get it.
 You want me to use your fancy framework.
 Stop screaming at me."
-+++
+---

 I get tired of frameworks.
 Doesn’t particularly matter what the platform the framework is used for.
 Web, native, set top box.